Struct RunArray

 pub fn run_ends(&self) -> &RunEndBuffer<<R as ArrowPrimitiveType>::Native>

-Returns a reference to RunEndBuffer
+Returns a reference to the RunEndBuffer.

 pub fn values(&self) -> &Arc<dyn Array>

-Returns a reference to values array
+Returns a reference to the values array.

-Note: any slicing of this RunArray array is not applied to the returned array and must be handled separately
+Any slicing of this RunArray array is not applied to the returned

 pub fn get_start_physical_index(&self) -> usize